 The suction that is applied to the baby’s skull can cause internal bleeding due to damage to the veins.
 It is a rare condition but can lead to serious consequences like memory loss, speech impairment or loss of movement to the connected area.
 However, with modern equipment and better vacuum cup material, such a condition is quite rare.

 4. Retinal Haemorrhage

-Bleeding at the rear portion of the eyes is known as retinal hemorrhage and is a common occurrence in newborn babies.
-The baby’s head is subjected to a lot of pressure when it passes through the cervix and when the external pressure in the form of ventouse or forceps is applied, it can lead to retinal hemorrhage.
+Bleeding at the rear portion of the eyes is known as retinal haemorrhage and is a common occurrence in newborn babies.
+The baby’s head is subjected to a lot of pressure when it passes through the cervix and when the external pressure in the form of ventouse or forceps is applied, it can lead to retinal haemorrhage.

 Assisted delivery with the help of external devices like forceps and ventouse (vacuum pumps) is used by doctors when they anticipate issues with normal deliveries.
 Your doctor will know how and when to use them and will deliver your baby using them as support devices to create a safe passage.